Gogoro/Web-Application-Boilerplate/README.md

 2. Change git remote path to your decired location
    <code>git remote set-url urlhere.git</code>

-3. Link your vHost to the app folder
+3. Link your viritual host root to the app folder

 3. Install dependencies in your project root with the following shell command
    <code>npm install</code>